-171⁄2.2 Counting and Labeling Components
+19.1 Counting and Labeling Components

-For graphs that might be connected, we can compute a depth-first spanning forest by calling the following wrapper function; again, we introduce a generic black-box subroutine PREPROCESS to perform any necessary preprocessing for the POSTVISIT and POSTVISIT functions.
+For graphs that might be disconnected, we can compute a depth-first spanning forest by calling the following wrapper function; again, we introduce a generic black-box subroutine Preprocess to perform any necessary preprocessing for the PostVisit and PostVisit functions.

-'''
+''' DFSALL(G):

-\frac{\text{DFSALL}(G):}{\text{PREPROCESS}(G)}

-for all vertices v
+PREPROCESS(G)

 unmark v

-for all vertices v

-if v is unmarked

-\text{DFS}(v)

-'''
+DFS(v) '''

 With very little additional effort, we can count the components of a graph; we simply increment a counter inside the wrapper function.
 Moreover, we can also record which component contains each vertex in the graph by passing this counter to DFS.
-The single line $comp(v) \leftarrow c$ is a trivial example of PREVISIT.
+The single line $comp(v) \leftarrow count$ is a trivial example of Previsit.
+(And the absence of code after the for loop is a vacuous example of PostVisit.)